 Finally, understand that this journey is a marathon and not a sprint: Be careful not to take too much on inside or outside the classroom to avoid burnout.
 “Take this class-by-class, day-by-day,” Hescott advises.

 The computer science field is exciting, always changing, and rife with opportunity.
-Achieving a master’s degree in computer science is an important step for students with no background in the field to capitalize on all it has to offer.
+Achieving a master’s degree in computer science is an important step for students with no background in the field to capitalize on.

 “One of the great things I’m seeing with computer science and technology being so pervasive now is people from all these different disciplines returning to college,” Hescott says.
 “When you take these different backgrounds and add them to computer science, you get something that’s greater than the sum of its parts.”